programatt/MarlinConfigure/README.md

 * Automated testing and documentation generation because it's good and I want to improve myself.
 * Workspace stored on local file system.
 Ability to git checkout branches of official marlin repo or your own repo and make different profiles that can be quickly compiled/flashed to a board using the arduino cli https://github.com/arduino/arduino-cli
 * Quick way to visualize differences between profile changes without having to rely on just descriptions in text
 * Library of parts (motors, sensors, boards, fans, thingiverse parts, etc) with sensible default values for them?
 AKA known starting configuration values to try out.
 For example.
 I'm adding an SN-04 sensor to the Anet A8 using this mount from thingiverse.
-I know the offset from the hotend is X,Y,Z
+I know the offset from the hotend is X,Y,Z and I need to enable Flags A,B,C to enable auto bed leveling.

 ### Things to Figure out
 * How to write to filesystem and use git from node